erikswain/large_prime_sums/README.md

 # large_prime_sums
-Python script to find first two numbers over 1m that are prime, with digit sums that are also prime.
-WeChall Prime Factory challenge
+Python script to find numbers over 1m that are prime, with digit sums that are also prime for the WeChall Prime Factory challenge